10-1-pursuit/lab-github/questions.md

 What English mathematician and writer is often regarded as the first computer programmer?

 ```
+Ada Lovelace was a British mathematician commonly referred to as “the first computer programmer” for writing an algorithm for a computing machine in the mid-1800s.
 ```

 Who is the "Turing machine" named after?